gregorywmorris/MLZoom2022/midterm/README.md

 **Global:** Strokes are a global epidemic.
 They are the second leading cause of death and have increased by 70% between 1990 to 2019, with death from strokes  inceasing by 43% (source).
 The WHO estimates the anual cost of strokes to be over US$721 billion (source).

 **United State:** While strokes have been declining for decades in the US, it still has a large financial burden, amounting to $53 billion anually (source).
-Currently stroke is the 5th leading cause of death in the US (source).
+Currently stroke is the 5th leading cause of death in the US.

 ## Optimal Outcomes